The difficulty of promoting better practice

 As a senior developer, I am stuck endlessly religitating ideas.
 It should not feel so difficult as I have experienced.

-• The impact of "influencers" on our industry cannot be understated.
+- The impact of "influencers" on our industry has been profound.
 For example, it is common to hear about the importance of "hexagonal architecture", which would have remained obscure as an early 2000's consulting neologism if not for Netflix's laundering of the phrase.
 This is an unnecessary term re-definition that obscures rather than clarifies.
 "Use code encapsulation and stay organized" did not require a new term to be coined.

 If everything is considered "just fine", there is no motivation for change.
 We have to understand our situation and the stakes in order to take the next step.